akmiccom/English_grammar_in_use/English_sentence_for_travel.md

   3. Sorry for the trouble. お騒がせしました。

 ### 自己紹介
 1. My name is Makoto Yaguchi.
-I'm fifty.
+I'm almost 50 years old.
-2. There are four people in my family, with my wife, two sons and me.
+2. I have a wonderful family, including my wife and two sons.
-3. I'm cheerful and easy going.
+3. I'm cheerful and friendly.
-4. I'm an engineer for an automotive parts manufacturer.
+4. I've been a designer at an automotive parts manufacturer for ten years.
-5. I work as a Computational Mechanics Engineer now.
+5. Now I work as a Computational Mechanics Engineer.
-6. I like watching sports.
+6. In my free time, I like watching sports.
 Especially I love baseball games.
-7. Also, I enjoy riding my road bike.
+7. I also enjoy riding my road bike.
 It feels so good.
 8. I'm studying English because I want to talk with you guys.
 9. My goal is to be able to talk to people all over the world.